louisYen/Adaptive-Image-Transformer/README.md

 python adaptive_image_transformer.py
 ```

-You'll see that the output shows, for example, 128 proposals from Faster R-CNN and a batch size of 4.
-The proposal input is shaped as `batch_size × num_proposals` along the first dimension, and the module outputs refined proposal features.
+For example, 128 proposals from Faster R-CNN and a batch size of 4.
+The proposal input is shaped as `batch_size × num_proposals` along the first dimension, and the AIT module outputs refined proposal features.
+You'll see that the output shows:
 ```bash=
 --------------------------------------------------
 Input shape: